 In order for exposed conveyances to be assessed as low risk, the offshore installation must demonstrate that it meets the requirements set out in the Determination.

 Offshore installation projects must apply to the department have their biosecurity risk status assessed.
-Applications must be made at least one month prior to project commencement.
+Applications must be made at least two months prior to project commencement.
 The department will work with installation representatives to assess the biosecurity risk of the installation and associated support/supply conveyances (vessels and aircraft) that travel to and from the installation.

 For more information, to notify the department of a project which may have conveyance interactions with Australian territory, or to discuss a biosecurity assessment, email email@example.com.

 Once an offshore installation has demonstrated it meets biosecurity requirements:

 - exposed conveyances may be exempt from biosecurity control when returning to Australian territory.

 - exposed conveyances (vessels and aircraft) qualify for exemption from pre-arrival reporting, and notifications to unload goods under the ‘Biosecurity Regulation 2016’.

 There are many interactions outside Australian territory between conveyances and offshore installations.
 The department’s policy approach is that when these interactions occur, the biosecurity risk of the exposed conveyance is assessed.
 If the exposed conveyance’s biosecurity risk is assessed as low, it will not be subject to biosecurity control, when returning to Australian territory.

 Conveyances exposed to an international conveyance, that cannot meet the requirements outlined in section 6(1) of the Determination, will remain subject to biosecurity control in Australian territory.
 When the biosecurity risk of an exposed conveyance is not low, it will be subject to biosecurity control and will be required to submit a pre-arrival report and notify any intent to unload goods for further assessment and management.